Xilinx/PYNQ/docs/source/1_getting_started.rst

       :height: 300px
       :align: center

 Follow the instructions to reboot the board.
+Note that as you are logged in as root, sudo is not required, but if you are logged in as Xilinx, sudo must be added to these commands.

    .. code-block:: console